Introduction to projects

 Projects can be tagged with one status and multiple categories.
 You can use these project labels to filter the main Projects home to organize large numbers of projects.
 Status and Category can be optionally displayed in a published app via the App metadata configuration.

-Workspace administrators can edit and add new statuses and categories from the Settings & administration Panel.
+Workspace Admins can edit and add new statuses and categories from the Settings panel.